tmohayai/ParamSim/README.md

 - GEANT4-level information:

-  * nFSP: number of final state (primary) particles that emerge from the neutrino interaction vertex
+  * nFSP: number of mc particles -- note that this variable is not limited to "primary" mc particles that emerge from the neutrino interaction vertices, rather it includes all mc particles

   * pdgmother: pdg code of the particle that created the particle under consideration